RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

 Catalog Manipulation
 --------------------

-User can manipulate VO catalog using `~astropy.vo.client.vos_catalog.VOSCatalog`, which is basically a dictionary with added functionalities.
+You can manipulate a VO catalog using `~astropy.vo.client.vos_catalog.VOSCatalog`, which is basically a dictionary with added functionalities.